How to take your pulse | Beacon Health System How to take your pulse | Beacon Health System

 Learn two ways to take an accurate pulse, or heart rate.

-A pulse is the heart rate, or the number of times your heart beats in one minute.
+A pulse is the heart rate.
+It's the number of times the heart beats in one minute.
 The pulse can be measured using the radial artery in the wrist or the carotid artery in the neck.

 Heart rates vary from person to person.
 Knowing your heart rate can help you gauge your heart health.